Senegal, Parc Eolien Taiba N’Diaye

 Lekela’s activities in Senegal are focused on the 158.7MW Parc Eolien Taiba N’Diaye (PETN).
-It will provide a 15% increase in electricity generation capacity for the country, providing power for over 2 million people.
+It will provide a 15% increase in electricity generation capacity for the country and provide power for over 2 million people.

 PETN is a landmark project that provides much needed clean and economically priced energy into the rapidly expanding local grid system operated by Senelec.
-Construction has begun at Taiba N’Diaye, with power expected to begin transmitting to the grid in November 2019.
+Construction of the windfarm began in late 2018 and reached commercial operations in 2021.

 The project is Senegal’s first utility-scale wind energy project and aligns with the Government of Senegal’s strategy of increasing clean electricity production and diversifying Senegal’s energy mix.
-The project is also expected to help reduce the cost of electricity generation in Senegal, which has one of the highest generation costs in Sub-Saharan Africa.
+The project is also helping reduce the cost of electricity generation in Senegal, which has one of the highest generation costs in Sub-Saharan Africa.
 PETN will be one of the lowest cost producers of electricity in Senegal.

 It has also undertaken a wide-ranging environmental and social impact assessment and will be built and operated to world class performance standards.

 The project benefits from strong government and local community support and has implemented an extensive social investment programme.
 Up to US$20 million will be invested in the Taiba N’Diaye community throughout the lifetime of the windfarm.
 PETN created 600 employment opportunities at the peak of construction, along with indirect opportunities through the use of local services.
 As well as financially, the Taiba N’Diaye community continues to benefit in terms of improved skills and knowledge, leading to better future employment prospects for community members.